Paramboia/pokemon-fusion/app/api/generate/README.md

 1. **Primary Flow**:
    - **UI Step 1**: White background preprocessing using sharp library - converts transparent backgrounds to white for better AI understanding
-   - **UI Step 1**: Fusion generation starts with google/nano-banana model using white-background images
+   - **UI Step 1**: Fusion generation starts with google/nano-banana-pro model using white-background images
-   - **UI Step 2**: Waits for google/nano-banana to complete fusion generation
+   - **UI Step 2**: Waits for google/nano-banana-pro to complete fusion generation
    - **UI Step 3**: Applies bria/remove-background for professional transparent background with 256 levels of transparency
    - **Final**: Generated image with transparent background is stored in Supabase storage and shown to the user

 2. **Fallback Flow**:
-   - If background removal fails: Uses the original fusion image from nano-banana
+   - If background removal fails: Uses the original fusion image from nano-banana-pro
    - If Single Model Fusion generation fails: Use Simple Method (one of the original Pokémon images)
    - **Important**: No credits are charged for Single Model Fusion failures